rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 The purpose of the present guide is to help the user understand what settings are more appropriate to use for bfastSpatial in order to obtain the best results considering the particularities of their study area.

-Documentation explaining step by step how to apply the algorithm exists as a [full tutorial](http://www.loicdutrieux.net/bfastSpatial/) in which everything from data download to pre-processing, analysis, and post-processing of the BFM output is described.
+Documentation explaining step by step how to apply the algorithm exists separately as a [full tutorial](http://www.loicdutrieux.net/bfastSpatial/) in which everything from data download to pre-processing, analysis, and post-processing of the BFM output is described.

-It is recommended to first read these explanations and then follow the [above mentioned tutorial](http://www.loicdutrieux.net/bfastSpatial/) in order to be able to detect deforestation from Landsat time series using the bfastSpatial algorithm.
+It is recommended to first read the explanations of this guide and then follow the [above mentioned tutorial](http://www.loicdutrieux.net/bfastSpatial/) in order to be able to detect deforestation from Landsat time series using the bfastSpatial algorithm.

 ## 1.2 How does bfastSpatial work?
 [bfastSpatial] (https://github.com/loicdtx/bfastSpatial) is a tool developed by L. Dutrieux, B. DeVries and J. Verbesselt that applies the pixel based approach of BFAST Monitor in a spatial context.